letharion/Drupal-build-scripts/README.md

 ### Cloning a project that uses this.

-* git submodule init
-* git submodule update
+* git submodule update --init
-* ln -s build/build.sh build.sh
-* ln -s build/install.sh install.sh

 ## Configuration
 In your root directory, create a build.conf, which MUST have DOMAIN and TOPDOMAIN defined.